Updated: Jul 30

 Increase clinic operational efficiencies and standardize workflows

-Decrease wait time in waiting room
+Decrease wait time in the waiting room

 Reduce pharmacy wait time